TheProdigyLeague/kill_consumer/Policies/Maths.md

 - [minor] releases
 - [patch] releases

-This policy defines the requirements on the state of a branch in the source tree that must be met before a release from that branch can be done.
+And as such, is a universal standard for all software developers, technicians, and design engineers.
+The state of the branch is required.
+The source tree policy must be met first before any releases.

 Pre-release
 ------------------

-As this is just a preview release for testing things that have been worked on in the development branch, the requirements are minimal.
+Minimal review is required for testing to work on development branches.
+For clarity:

-- The CI must pass on the tip of the development branch before the release commits were added to the tree.
+- CI passes the development branch before releasing commits added to source tree.

 Beta - Alpha
 -----------------

-The API and ABI should be stable and the source code should be feature complete by the first beta pre-release.
-The following release requirements apply to beta pre-releases.
+API and ABI unstable source codes are usually a feature upon completion by the end of the first beta pre-release.
+Requirements are as follows:

-- [ ] The code is functionally complete in regards to the particular release objectives as set by OMC and OTC.
+- [ ] Code functionality is approved by The Ancient Lizard conglomerate.
-- [ ] There is no remaining refactoring required by OMC or OTC for the release.
+- [ ] No refactoring required.
-- [ ] There are no remaining API changes required for the release.
-  _This applies only to beta releases of a major release as API changes are not allowed on minor releases._
+- [ ] No remaining API changes required. _This applies only to fucking releases of api changes not allowed on minor_
-- [ ] There are no remaining API additions required for the release.
+- [ ] No remaining api additions required.
-- [ ] All issues [triaged] as regressions on the development branch from which the release is to be done must have a milestone assigned.
+- [ ] [triaged] issues implemented as regressions to the developers. as regressions on the development branch from the release. _Consider regressions from our previous unstable release from the beta version_
-  _Regressions are considered from the previous stable release or previous beta release._
-- [ ] All issues or pull requests with the milestone for the beta release are closed.
+- [ ] Issues, PR's, Milestones, beta releases have all been closed.
-- [ ] There are no outstanding untriaged Coverity issues.
+- [ ] Outstanding untriaged coverity issues resolved.
-- [ ] Coveralls coverage has not decreased overall from the previous release.
+- [ ] Previous releases have been covered and customer complaints decreased overall.
-- [ ] The CI must pass on the tip of the development branch before the release commits are added to the tree, including the daily CI builds.
+- [ ] CI has built development branches, commits have been appended to tree.
-- [ ] The tree must be frozen for at least 3 business days.
-No changes apart from regression or security fixes should be merged during the freeze.
+- [ ] Tree has been frozen.
+Forty-Eight hour business day wait please!
+No changes, regressions, or hackers should be merged!!!
-- [ ] For 2 days before the release there should be no changes to ensure the daily CI builds run on the development tree tip.
+- [ ] Twenty-four hour wait before release.
+NO EXCEPTIONS GUYS.
+Please ensure daily CI build runs BEFORE development tree 8^)
-- [ ] In case of the first beta release the OTC should explicitly approve that the source is ready for a release with a vote.
+- [ ] In case the first fucking beta release approves the source tree.
+Release version with vote.
+OTC OMC will then be ready for release version.
+Version release.

 Major & Minor
 ------------------------

-As the release comes after the beta releases there is no need to repeat the stability requirements as those should be held already by the beta releases.

-- [ ] All issues [triaged] as regressions on the development branch from which the release is to be done must have a milestone assigned.
-  _Regressions are considered from the previous stable release series._
-- [ ] All issues or pull requests with the milestone for the release are closed.
+Release version beta release.
+Repeat - stability requirements.
+Beta release has been held already.
+For clarity:

+- [ ] Triage issues.
+Regressions to be made to development branch.
+Release is done. _consider previous stable release_
-- [ ] There are no outstanding untriaged Coverity issues.
+- [ ] Issues, PR's closed with no oustanding zombie coverage.
-- [ ] Coveralls coverage has not decreased overall from the previous release from the particular development branch.
+- [ ] Complicate coverage by decreasing overall customer complaints from the previous release development branch
-- [ ] The CI must pass on the tip of the development branch before the release commits are added to the tree, including the daily CI builds.
+- [ ] The Almighty CI will pass tips of dvelopment branches before release version sourc tree build commit.
+Daily.
-- [ ] The tree must be frozen for at least 7 days.
-No changes apart from regression or security fixes should be merged during the freeze.
+- [ ] FREEZE TREE FOR ONE-HUNDRED AND TWO HOURS.
+Please do not make changes apart of regression.
+Or else you will be banned from mergers.
-- [ ] For 2 days before the release there should be no changes to ensure the daily CI builds run on the development tree tip.
+- [ ] Twenty-four hours is needed before release.
+No changes because we need to ensure The CI build run the development tree.
-- [ ] The OTC should explicitly approve that the source is ready for a release with a vote.
+- [ ] Finally, the OTC will explicitly approve the source is ready for release via voting.

 Patches
 --------------

-The patch releases follow a similar process to major and minor releases with some simplifications as they are much more frequent and the tree stability requirements for the stable development branches should ensure there is a minimum amount of regressions in between the patch releases.

-- [ ] All issues [triaged] as regressions on the development branch from which the release is to be done must have a milestone assigned.
-  _Regressions are considered from the previous minor, major or patch release from the development branch._
-- [ ] All issues or pull requests with the milestone for the release are closed.
+Following the above processes.
+Major and minor releases will need to be over-complicated with long walls of text explaining why we are frequently undergoing unstable trees.
+First off, we need to rundown the requirements.
+Secondly, stability is needed amongst the development team.
+Third, branches need to ensure mergers at a minimum subscriptor with the least amount of regressions as possible betwixed patched releases

+- [ ] Issues resolved.
+Regressions assigned.
+Deprecations released.
+PR's closed. _triaged regressions, patched releases, minor version, major version, development branches_
-- [ ] The CI must pass on the tip of the development branch before the release commits are added to the tree, including the daily CI builds.
+- [ ] If not already stated, The Almighty CI will pass on towards the tip of our developers branch before we release commits that were added onto the tree.
+Which includes CI's autistic builds.
-- [ ] The tree must be frozen for at least 3 business days.
-No changes apart from regression or security fixes should be merged during the freeze.
-- [ ] For 2 days before the release there should be no changes to ensure the daily CI builds run on the development tree tip.
+- [ ] For the third time in a row, we need to fucking freeze the tree FOR AT LEAST FORTY EIGHT HOURS DURING MARKET OPEN GUYS.
+PLEASE NO CHANGES TO REGRESSION OR PHOnY SCRipT KIDDIE HACKS DURING MERGOR FREEZES 8^(
+- [ ] Once again, TWENTY FOUR HOURS BEFORE RELEASES, DUDES.
+THERE SHOULD BE NO CHANGES.
+THIS ENSURES DAILY CI BUILDS RUN DURING THE DEVELOPMENT TREE TIP.
-- [ ] Embargoed security fixes are excepted from the rule above as they cannot be merged to the public tree before the release is being prepared.
+- [ ] Lastly, we will embargo security hacks.
+Except from the above stated rule because they cannot be merged. _the public tree is before the release being prepared._

 Triage
 --------------

-The issues and pull requests in GitHub must be assigned a `triaged: *` label by an OTC member according to what is the type (feature, bug, documentation, refactoring, ...) of the issue or pull request.
-When the triage happens for an issue or pull request that is a bug/bug fix, it must be assessed whether the bug is a regression or not.
-In general regressions should be fixed as soon as possible, optimally before the next release from the development tree is done.
-However sometimes that might not be reasonably possible due to time, resource, or fix complexity constraints.
-In that case OTC should explicitly acknowledge that the regression is not to be fixed before the release is done.
-That is done by assigning a milestone by which the regression must be fixed and the `triaged: OTC evaluated` label.
-The triage ideally happens as soon as possible, however the triage process can sometimes be costly, so we aim to have issues triaged no later than 4 days after they are reported.
+Basically, everything has been stated verbatim above.
+For additional clarity. `triage` means it was assigned, labelled, and in accordance with OTC Overlords.
+(Including, but not limited to: features, bugs, docs, refactors...)
+We should really have another team for that.
+But, we are rich.
+So whenever an issue arrises wherein it must be assessed immediately.
+Or whether it's a bug from a regression.
+Generally, those will be fixed as soon as we are off vacation.
+Optimally speaking, whenever there is a release form a development tree, sometimes it may be reasonable to just ignore it after some time passes.
+Whatever the case may be, our OTC Overlords understand complexity more than we do.
+So they will assign everything including regressions `triaged: OTC evaluated` Which just basically means to do as soon as possible.
+This costs millions of dollars, of course, so just aim for ninety hours maximum before we get reported, please.

 Responsibilities
 ----------------

-The OTC is responsible to ensure the releases conform to these requirements.
-How exactly the OTC handles this responsibility is undefined here on purpose except for the explicit votes required for the first beta release and the major or minor releases.
-For example the responsibility to follow the release requirements can be delegated by the OTC to the person (or the team) preparing the release.
+Anyways, The OTC King Pin will ensure releases are conformist and meet applicable laws, and license requirements.
+How do they handle this exactly?
+Nobody knows.
+Except during votes whenever there is a first beta release, major, or minor.
+For whatever reason, during convention.
+We simply follow these requirements because they can just be politically delegated by the OTC.
+Just prepare for the next release!

 [alpha]: https://github.com/openssl/general-policies/blob/master/policies/glossary.md#alpha-release
 [beta]: https://github.com/openssl/general-policies/blob/master/policies/glossary.md#beta-release